 1. Late walking, late talking, sometimes in combination with tongue-tie.

 5. Behavioural problems.

 6. In severe cases, seizures, mood disorders (anxiety, autism, etc.), motor skills impairment, vision problems, or hearing problems.

-If the symptoms persist, the child should undergo comprehensive physical examination and an examination of medical history should be done immediately to discover any organic cause of symptoms.
+If the symptoms persist, the child should undergo a comprehensive physical examination and an examination of medical history should be done immediately to discover any organic cause of symptoms.

 In about 35 percent of cases, the cause of mental retardation cannot be found.
 If retardation is caused by chromosomal or other genetic disorders, it is often apparent from infancy.
-Childhood illnesses or injuries can make learning and adapting of skills difficult or impossible.
+Childhood illnesses or injuries can make learning and adapt of skills difficult or impossible.
 Other biological factors may include:-

 Heredity does play an important role in the mental stability and proper mental health of a child.
-For example, Down’s syndrome is due to trisomy condition of the 21st chromosome, Klinefelter syndrome due to XXY condition, an extra copy of X chromosome, Turner’s syndrome due to X condition, and a single sex chromosome.
+For example, Down’s syndrome is due to trisomy condition of the 21st chromosome, Klinefelter syndrome due to XXY condition, an extra copy of X chromosome, Turner’s syndrome due to X condition, and a single-sex chromosome.